microsoft/verona/docs/strings.md

 Alternatively, string views may be stack types that are bound to a specific region.

 String views that refer to immutable strings do not introduce memory management difficulties in Verona because immutable objects are reference counted.
-Even if the string view is mutable, it can be in any region without causing problems.
+Mutability is somewhat complex with respect to string views and can refer to any of the following:

+ - Is the underlying string mutable at all?
+ - Is the underlying string mutable via this view?
+ - Can the range of the string to which this view refers be modified?

+If the underlying string is immutable then a string view cannot modify it but a `mut` string view may refer to a modifiable range.
+There may be uses for this but this can probably be better served by a separate type, if required.
+This leaves us with three possible useful kinds of string view:

+ - `StringView & imm`, points to an immutable string, cannot be used to modify the contents.
+ - `StringView & readonly`, points to a mutable or immutable string, cannot be used to modify the contents but cannot guarantee that the contents will not be modified independently.
+    If this refers to a mutable string then it must be in the same region as that string.
+    If this refers to an immutable string then it can be pattern matched to a `StringView & imm` in optimised code that wishes to avoid copying.
+ - `StringView & mut`, points to a mutable string (in the same region) and can be used to modify the string.

 A string object does not, conceptually, contain any pointers, though it may contain pointers to internal storage if the characters are not stored inline.
 As such, it makes sense for most concrete mutable string types to expose `iso` interfaces.
-This is slightly complicated by string views, which must be in the same region as the string that they represent (or stack types bound to a specific region).
+String views on mutable strings must be in the same region as the string that they represent (or stack types bound to a specific region).

 Constant strings from string literals
 -------------------------------------